-William King owned a large cotton plantation near Selma, Alabama, called Chestnut Hill, including an estimated 500 slaves.
+William King owned a large cotton plantation near Selma, Alabama, called Chestnut Hill, including an estimated 500 enslaved persons.
 John Quincy Adams (1767-1848) -- a determined early foe of slavery -- referred to King as a "gentle slave-monger" (Roberts), although there was nothing "gentle" in the inherent violence of owning another human being.
 Adams likely meant that King treated his slaves well by the standards of the time.

 King had many accomplishments.
 During the late 1830s into the 1840s, he regularly acted as president pro tempore of the United States Senate, and during this time he was considered a strong candidate for the vice presidency at several Democratic Party conventions, although each time he lost out to other candidates.
 As American ambassador to France from 1844 to 1846, King facilitated the annexation of Texas.
 As a U.S. senator for 34 years, he emerged as a strong advocate for continued union, and worked with Daniel Webster and Henry Clay to forge the Compromise of 1850, which, although it helped to avoid outright civil war for another decade, included a strengthened version of the hated Fugitive Slave Act.
 He was generally admired among his colleagues, and known for his honesty and personal modesty.